Written by

 In case you have a multiple-display setup, the next thing you should try to lower WindowServer CPU usage on Mac is the following:

-1. Click Apple logo, Launch System Preferences, and navigate to Mission Control.
+- Click the Apple logo, Launch System Preferences, and navigate to Mission Control.

-2. Now, simply toggle off the setting that states Displays have separate spaces
+- Now, toggle off the setting that states Displays have separate spaces.

 Method 6: Reboot your Mac

 Rebooting your Mac machine can also fix problems like certain processes occupying too many CPU cycles, like WindowServer high CPU or kernel_task high CPU.
-Therefore, simply restart your Mac by clicking the Apple menu and selecting Restart.
-Wait for the restart process to accomplish, now check if the WindowServer Mac high CPU problem has been resolved.
+Therefore, restart your Mac by clicking the Apple menu and selecting Restart.
+Wait for the restart process to be accomplished, now check if the WindowServer Mac high CPU problem has been resolved.